sethbrasile/personal-blog/content/posts/protect-your-services-with-an-immutable-reverse-proxy-fail2ban-and-cloudflare-part-1/index.md

 Fail2Ban is an intrusion prevention software that monitors log files for suspicious activity and automatically adjusts firewall rules to block potentially malicious IP addresses.
 When deployed alongside a reverse proxy, Fail2Ban offers several advantages:

-1. **Automated Response to Threats**: Fail2Ban swiftly detects and blocks brute-force attempts, SSH attacks, and other common threats, significantly reducing the window of opportunity for attackers.
+1. **Automated Response to Threats**: Fail2Ban swiftly detects and blocks all known brute-force methods, sql injection attacks, SSH attacks, and other common threats, significantly reducing the window of opportunity for attackers.
 2. **Customizable Security Policies**: Administrators can tailor Fail2Ban’s rules to suit their specific security needs, allowing for a dynamic defense mechanism that evolves with the threat landscape.
 3. **Resource Efficiency**: By preventing repeated access attempts from known malicious sources, Fail2Ban reduces unnecessary load on the web services, ensuring that resources are available for legitimate users.
 4. **Reduced Chance of False Positive**: When Fail2Ban blocks an IP address, it only does so temporarily, allowing legitimate users to regain access after a specified period, minimizing the risk of false positives permanently affecting user experience.
 This may seem like a negative, but a temporary block is actually good enough to thwart any attacker because they're likely to move on to the next target after a few failed attempts.
 Even if this is a targeted attack and they don't move on, _just slowing them down_ actually makes it impossible for success to ever be possible.

+Read more about Fail2Ban [here](https://en.wikipedia.org/wiki/Fail2ban)

 ## Cloudflare: A Shield Against DDoS Attacks